Grand Theft Attorney in Columbus, OH

 No one wants to deal with a criminal charge, no matter what the severity.
 Unfortunately, a felony grand theft charge in Ohio will not only bring severe sentencing, it will also stay on your permanent arrest record, possibly disabling you from accomplishing the long-term goals you have set for yourself.

 Considering the weight of this situation, it is of paramount importance to retain legal counsel that is both experienced and qualified in representing those accused of theft offenses.
 Brian Joslyn has several spent years representing those who are dealing with theft allegations and will bring all the knowledge and understanding of this legal process to develop the strongest defense strategy possible for your personal situation.

 Call (614) 444-1900 or send an online message to schedule a risk-free, confidential consultation to discuss the specifics of your case.
-Brain proudly represents individuals accused of grand theft crimes throughout central Ohio, including but not limited to the cities of Columbus, Ashley, Dublin, Gahanna, Upper Arlington, Minerva Park, London, West Jefferson, Pataskala, Utica, Bremen, Lancaster, Circleville, and Ashville, Ohio.
+Brian and our team of theft defense lawyers near you proudly represent individuals accused of grand theft crimes throughout central Ohio, including but not limited to the cities of Columbus, Ashley, Dublin, Gahanna, Upper Arlington, Minerva Park, London, West Jefferson, Pataskala, Utica, Bremen, Lancaster, Circleville, and Ashville, Ohio.